Payarc/payarc-sdk/README.md

  * @param {string} [baseUrl=sandbox] - The url of access points possible values prod or sandbox, as sandbox is the default one.
 Vary for testing playground and production. can be set in environment file too.
  * @param {string} [apiVersion=1] - The version of access points for now 1(it has default value thus could be omitted).
  * @param {string} [version='1.0'] - API version.
+ * @param {string} bearerTokenAgent - The bearer token for agent authentication.
+Only required if you need functionality around candidate merchant
+ *
  */
 const payarc = new (require('@payarc/payarc-sdk'))(process.env.PAYARC_KEY)